-The Bachelor of Science National Security (BSNS) major prepares students for employment and advancement in the diverse and complicated national security arena.
-The program is designed to serve government employees who are in the military, or are serving the Nation in the State, Agriculture, Commerce, Education, or Energy Departments, or Veterans Affairs, to name a few.
-National security is an interagency responsibility and this interdisciplinary and flexible major (33 credits) will provide a broad education to enhance students ability to analyze the national security posture of the United States, assess national security in the global context, and apply the instruments of power for strategic advantage.
+The Bachelor of Science in National Security degree prepares students for employment and advancement in the diverse and challenging national security arena.
+The program is designed to serve government employees who are in the military, or are serving the nation in the Defense, State, Agriculture, Commerce, Education, Energy, or Veterans Affairs departments, to name a few.
+National security is an interagency responsibility and a field that broadly affects the life of the nation.
+This interdisciplinary and flexible degree provides a broad education to enhance students' ability to analyze the security strategies and policies of the United States and other leading nation-states, while learning how the components of national power are developed and used for strategic advantage in the highly competitive international realm.
 By analyzing case studies, real-world scenarios, and ethical dilemmas, students will address national security at all levels.
-Learners will evaluate, create, and revise policy; they will research topics, analyze arguments, synthesize their own ideas, and substantiate arguments; they will explore concepts of the global security structure of the 21st century and America's strategic posture in the global environment.
+Learners will evaluate strategic policy; they will research topics, analyze arguments, synthesize their own ideas, and substantiate policy arguments; and, they will explore key concepts and trends in 21st century global security.
 This is the degree you should pursue to grow as a national security professional.
-The BSNS major has two concentrations: one in Intelligence and one titled Topics.
-The Topics concentration provides students with infinite possibilities to build a program that meets their individual and professional needs.
+The National Security degree has two concentrations: Intelligence and Security Analysis, and Topics in National Security.
+The Topics concentration provides students with infinite possibilities to build a degree program that meets their individual and professional needs.